Jazzy Jewels Donates New Baby Clothes to Women’s Health Services at Beebe Healthcare

 We all know that newborn babies arrive home and need a seemingly endless amount of supplies.
 Clothing is at the top of the list, especially since babies grow so quickly and need to be changed so often.

-To support moms who may not have the means to buy the abundance of clothing necessary, Jazzy Jewels, a women’s group in Sussex County, donated bags of new clothing for new moms at Beebe Healthcare.
-The clothes were purchased with money the group raised through a baby clothes drive.
+To support moms who may not have the means to buy the abundance of clothing necessary, Jazzy Jewels, a women’s group in Sussex County, donated an infant swing and bags of new clothing for new moms at Beebe Healthcare.

-Jazzy Jewels members presented the clothing during their annual Christmas luncheon recently to Bridget Buckaloo, MSN, RNC-OB, Executive Director of Women’s Health Services.
+Jazzy Jewels members presented the clothing at their “baby shower” annual luncheon to Bridget Buckaloo, MSN, RNC-OB, Executive Director of Women’s Health Services.
+The presentation marked the third year in a row that the women have donated clothing and other items to babies at Beebe Healthcare.

 “Thank you so much for your generosity,” Ms. Buckaloo told the group of women.
 “So many of our babies today are born to parents that do not have the resources or support that they need.
 The saying ‘It takes a village to raise a child’ is so true.
 And, you have shown that you are very much part of that village.”